lbnl-science-it/jgi-user-meeting-aws-ec2/README.md

 * Choose Region -> __US West(Oregon) us-west-2__
 * In the navigation pane, choose Instances.
 * Select the instance (__demo-eblast-workshop__) and choose Connect.
-* Choose EC2 Instance Connect (the default username is ubuntu).
+* Choose EC2 Instance Connect (use the default username: `ubuntu`).

-After login, you can find the reqired tools and scripts at `/home/ubuntu/tools` and `/home/ubuntu/scripts`.
-The root volume size is 200GB and there is a NVME-SSD (217GB) mounted on `/home/ubuntu/nvme_ssd`
+After login, you can find the required tools and scripts at `/home/ubuntu/tools` and `/home/ubuntu/scripts`.
+The root volume size is 200GB and the NVME-SSD (217GB) is mounted on `/home/ubuntu/nvme_ssd`

 ```
 ubuntu@ip-172-31-49-23:~$ ls